OpenSourceEconomics/dcegm/docs/source/background/limitations.rst

 What can dc-egm do?
 ---------------------

 The package follows Ishakov et al. (2017) and implements the discrete-continuous endogenous grid method (DC-EGM) for solving dynamic stochastic optimization problems with both discrete and continuous choices.
-Our code originated as a Python replication of their Matlab code and has since been extended to include additional features and improvements.
+Our code originated as a Python replication of their Matlab code and has since been extended to include additional features and improvements (such as used in Iskhakov and Keane (2021)).

 The class of economic models suitable for implementation with `dc-egm` are dynamic discrete-continuous choice models where agents make decisions that include both continuous controls (e.g., consumption or savings) and discrete choices (e.g., labor supply, retirement, or occupational states), potentially influenced by idiosyncratic taste shocks.